UffizziCloud/docs/docs/references/uffizzi-ci.md

 </details>

 ### When are previews triggered?
-!!!
-Important
-    **Uffizzi CI design is changing.** Our team is working on updating the logic for Uffizzi CI triggers.
-In the next release of Uffizzi CI, **any pull request** that is opened on your repository between **any two branches** will trigger a preview.
-Uffizzi CI will use whichever Compose file is in the head branch (i.e. the merging branch).

 Currently Uffizzi CI will only create previews for pull requests that target the branch you configure in the Uffizzi Dashboard (**Project** > **Settings** > **Compose file** > **Branch** > **Path to Compose**).